simonnickel/snap/package-template.md

 # Demo Project

-Create a demo project if suitable.
+Create a demo project if suitable and configure project to edit the package directly from the demo project:

-1. Create Project in package root, name it `PackageNameDemo`
+1. Create a project in package root, name it `PackageNameDemo`
-2. Add Package to Project (GitHub Version)
+2. Add local package as dependency to the project:
-    1. Open Project > Package Dependencies > Add package
+    1. Open Project > Package Dependencies > Add package > "Add local"
-    2. Run project
+3. Add reference to package:
-    3. Drag&Drop local package folder into Xcode and commit project changes
+    1. Drag&Drop folder of target from the package into Xcode
-    4. Package can be edited directly from Demo Project
+    2. Action: Reference files in place
+    3. De-select Demo target